pingcap/docs/ticdc/troubleshoot-ticdc.md

 The TiCDC server chooses its time zone in the following priority:

 1. TiCDC first uses the time zone specified by `--tz`.
-2. When the above parameter is not available, TiCDC tries to read the timezone set by the `TZ` environment variable.
+2. When `--tz` is not available, TiCDC tries to read the time zone set by the `TZ` environment variable.
-3. When the above environment variable is not available, TiCDC uses the default time zone of the machine.
+3. When the `TZ` environment variable is not available, TiCDC uses the default time zone of the machine.

-## How do I handle the incompatibility of configuration files caused by TiCDC upgrade?
+## How do I handle the incompatibility issue of configuration files caused by TiCDC upgrade?

 Refer to [Notes for compatibility](/ticdc/manage-ticdc.md#notes-for-compatibility).